Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/5-XCM_in_Polkadot/XCM_in_polkadot_slides.md

 ## 📍Origin Converters in Rococo

-Origin converters defined ways in which we can convert a multilocation to a dispatch origin, tipically used by the **Transact** instruction:
+Origin converters defined ways in which we can convert a multilocation to a dispatch origin, typically used by the **Transact** instruction:

 ```rust
 type LocalOriginConverter = (